fiftydinar/gidro-os/README.md

 - Use MoreWaita icon pack (to extend Adwaita icon language)
 - Set Serbian Latin language as the locale (display language remains English)
 - Set top bar to show weekday too in all languages
-- Enable "Remove Old Trash files automatically" in Nautilus (every 30 days by default in Gnome)
+- Enabled "Remove Old Trash files automatically" in Nautilus (every 30 days by default in Gnome)
 - Set mouse acceleration to flat
 - Set BlurMyShell sigma value to 5, as default value is too strong & looks cheap when using default background
 - Set OpenWeather to be in top-right, to show weather conditions in top bar, use mbar for pressure, show wind arrows & don't use decimals for temperature
-- Enable Nautilus "Sort folders before files"
+- Enabled Nautilus "Sort folders before files"
 - Set keyboard delay to be much faster, as Gnome defaults are too slow
 - "Window not responding" dialog extended to 20s
 - Add Nautilus "New Document" to context menu